mapprotocol/docs/learn/introduction.md

 While cross-chain bridges can be easily built with MAP protocol, the protocol itself targets a more fundamental problem and pursues grander vision: boosting the whole cross-chain ecosystem by building a solid cross-chain Dapp infrastructure.
 Any Dapp built with the infrastructure automatically inherits the cross-chain nature of MAP protocol without requiring the developers to tackle the error-prone cross-chain communications.
 With the technical threshold of building cross-chain Dapp reduced, the ecosystem shall thrive.

 Thus, together with worldwide developers, MAP Protocol is the dawn of a new cross-chain age.
+Developers can easily build their omnichain applications deployed on any chain in just two steps:

+1. Build inter-chain messenger using our SDK.
+2. Interact with on-chain vault and data through our API.

 ## Features of MAP Protocol